Are you looking for the ultimate 2 days in Prague itinerary?

 If you are arriving in Prague by bus, train, or car, then this itinerary will be true for the two days.
 If you are flying in on a red-eye, you may need to modify it.

-That first evening we arrived by bus into Prague, the Czech Republic, we were charmed by the city.
-There was so much to see, so many dazzling lights and interesting buildings to look at.
-We were sold!!
-This was going to be an amazing 2 days in Prague itinerary.
+There is so much to see, so many dazzling lights and interesting buildings to look at.
+Here I give you my suggestions for an amazing 2 days in Prague itinerary.

 The Ultimate 2 Days in Prague Itinerary